James Lee Purnell Jr.: Early life and education

-Purnell was born on July 26, 1937, in Berlin, Maryland on the black side of town known as Briddeltown, to Hulda McCray Purnell (1911-2000) and James Lee Purnell Sr. (1908-1994), a mill worker and dairy farmer.
+Purnell was born on July 26, 1937, in Berlin, Maryland, on the black side of town known as Briddeltown, to Hulda McCray Purnell (1911–2000) and James Lee Purnell Sr. (1908–1994), a mill worker and dairy farmer.
 He was the oldest of eight children from his parents' marriage, followed by Edward L. Purnell, Patricia E. Purnell Hingleton, Gerald W. Purnell Sr., Benjamin H. Purnell Sr., Gilbert C. Purnell, Hennie M. Purnell Chase, and Bertha C. Purnell.
 He also has three older siblings from his parents' previous relationships: Joshua W. McCray, Osie Henry, and Virginia Purnell.
 He was the cousin of American college basketball coach Oliver Purnell, and of the Honorable Gerald V. Purnell, the first African-American judge on Maryland's Eastern Shore.

 Before walking a mile to his primary school, his daily chores included milking the family's seventeen cows and delivering fresh milk with his father.
 At the all-black schools he attended, the students only had access to secondhand books from the white schools.
 The books frequently had marked-up, torn, and missing pages.
 Despite this, Purnell's grades were good through seventh grade.
 When his grades slipped, the principal and three teachers came to his parents' home to discuss them.

 Berlin was a segregated town with whites and blacks living on opposite sides of U.S. 113.
 Blacks who went uptown to shop had a designated parking area and only had access to one filthy bathroom.
 Two years in a row, he and his friends went to watch the Halloween parade in town and were chased back across the highway by white boys wielding bricks.
 Loitering on the sidewalks was prohibited.
 Around 1947, he and his sister Patricia were standing near the corner of Main and William Streets while waiting for their mother to complete her purchase at the shoe store.
 Berlin policeman Noah Hudson yelled at them, "N, get off the street!" and then struck his sister in the stomach with his blackjack.
 His sister was age 7 at the time.
 Hudson apologized when their father confronted him, but still lost his job as James Lee Purnell Sr. pursued the incident with Hudson's superiors and town officials.
 James Jr. learned a valuable lesson about persistence and fighting for good.

 Despite the discouragement of others, Purnell applied for a job at Sunshine Laundry on the white side of town in 1953.
 They hired him on the spot, and as their first black employee, he worked there as an extractor until he graduated from Worcester High School in 1955.

 During his young adulthood, Purnell became a long-distance truck driver.
 He married Clemeth Hardy on Christmas Day 1961.
 In 1971, he began a successful drapery installation business with his wife during the condominium boom in the resort town of Ocean City, Maryland.
-In 1976, he also became a bus contractor for Worcester County Public Schools and continues as one.
+In 1976, he also became a bus contractor for Worcester County Public Schools and continued as one.